PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_networks.md

 The figure below shows a subset of the transcription factor network for *Escherichia coli*, the workhorse model organism of bacterial studies. *E. coli* is a simple organism, but we will still be able to draw powerful conclusions from studying its transcription factor network.

-* NOAH: this is a very small image on my browser that is difficult to read -- can we make it larger or take a smaller subset of the network?
+* NOAH: I have rotated this image so it would show up but the text is sideways.
+Also, this is hardly a fix ... we need a network that is easier to view.
+And is this a subset of the network with only nodes that are TFs?

 ![image-center](../assets/images/e_coli_tf_network_rotated.jpeg){: .align-center}